damianhakert/damianhakert.github.io/source/_posts/2015-12-22-gitlab-8-3-released.markdown

 EE!

 This month's Most Valuable Person ([MVP](https://about.gitlab.com/mvp/)) is Greg Smethells.
-Greg made the proposal and [subsequently implemented](https://gitlab.com/gitlab-org/gitlab-ce/merge_requests/1991) the new references in issues and merge requests.
+Greg made the proposal for and [subsequently implemented](https://gitlab.com/gitlab-org/gitlab-ce/merge_requests/1991) the new references in issues and merge requests.
 He communicated his every move and worked together closely with many other people from the community.